Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 Haschel when attacking an enemy will apply Thunder Charges equal to the amount of Static Charges up to a maximum of 10.
 Static Charges must be fully depleted.

-The amount of Thunder Charges is displayed on the bottom bar of the character portait when attacking a single monster.
+The amount of Thunder Charges is displayed on the bottom bar of the character portrait when attacking a single monster.
-The amount of Static Charges is display on the top bar of the character portairt when attacking a single monster.
+The amount of Static Charges is display on the top bar of the character portrait when attacking a single monster.

 ===========================
 = Meru                    =